ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 # Introduction

-## Digital Twin Overview

-The network digital twin (referred to simply as Digital Twin) concepts and a reference architecture are discussed in the "Digital Twin Network: Concepts and Reference Architecture" {{?I-D.irtf-nmrg-network-digital-twin-arch}}.
-That reference document defines the core elements of Digital Twin: Data, Models, Interfaces, and Mapping.

-The Digital Twin, constructed based on the four core technology elements, is intended to analyze, diagnose, emulate, and control the physical network in its whole lifecycle with the help of optimization algorithms, management methods, and expert knowledge.

-Also, that document {{?I-D.irtf-nmrg-network-digital-twin-arch}} states that a Digital Twin can be seen as an indispensable part of the overall network system and provides a general architecture involving the whole lifecycle of physical networks in the future, serving the application of innovative network technologies (e.g., network planning, construction, maintenance and optimization, improving the automation and intelligence level of the network).

-## Digital Map

-Digital Map provides the core multi-layer topology model and data for the Digital Twin and connects them to the other Digital Twin models and data.
+Digital Map provides a core multi-layer topology model and data and connects them to the other models and data.
 This includes layers from physical topology to service topology.

-The Digital Map modelling defines the core topological entities (network, node, link, and interface) at each layer, their role in the network, core properties, and relationships both inside each layer and between the layers.
+The Digital Map modelling defines the core topological entities (network, node, link, and interface) at each layer, their role in the network topology, core topological properties, and topological relationships both inside each layer and between the layers.
+It also defines how to access other external models from the topology.

-The Digital Map model can be approached as a topological model that is linked to other functional parts of the Digital Twin and connects them all: configuration, maintenance, assurance (KPIs, status, health, and symptoms), Traffic-Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+The Digital Map model is a topological model that is linked to the other functional models and connects them all: configuration, maintenance, assurance (KPIs, status, health, and symptoms), Traffic-Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+These other models exist outside of the digital map and are not defined during digital map modelling.

 The Digital Map data consists of virtual instances of network and service topologies at different layers.
-The Digital Map provides the access to this data via standard APIs for both read and write operations (write operations for offline simulations), with query capabilities and links to other YANG modules (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachement Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and non-YANG models.
+The Digital Map provides access to this data via standard APIs for both read and write operations (write operations for offline simulations), with query capabilities and links to other YANG modules (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachement Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and non-YANG models.

-## Digital Map as a Prerequisite for Digital Twin

-One of the important requirements for Digital Twin is to ease correlating all models and data to topological entities at different layers in the layered twin network.
-The Digital Map aims at providing a virtual instance of the topological information of the network, based on this Digital Map Model.
-**Building a Digital Map is prerequisite towards the Digital Twin.**

-The Digital Map model/data provide this missing correlation between the topology models/data and all other models/data: KPIs, alarms, incidents, inventory (with UUIDs), configuration, traffic engineering, planning, simulation ("what-if"), emulations, actions, and behaviors.

-Some of these models/data provide a device view, some provide a network or subnetwork view, while others focus more on the customer service perspective.
-All these views are needed for both inner and outer closed-loops.

-It is debatable what is part of the Digital Map itself versus what are pointers from the Digital Map to some other sources of information.
-As an example, a Digital Map should not specifically include all information about the device inventory (product name, vendor, product series, embedded software, and hardware/software versions, as specified in a Network Inventory.
-A pointer to another inventory system might be sufficient or support of means that ease the mapping between inventory and topology.

-Similarly, Digital Map should not specifically contain incidents, configuration, data plane monitoring, or even assurance information, simply to name a few, but should provide pointers to the different data sources.

-## Scope

-This document defines the concept of Digital Map, explains its connection to the Digital Twin, and identifies a set of Digital Map requirements and use cases.

-The document intends to be used as a reference for the assessment effort of the various topology modules to meet Digital Map requirements.

 # Terminology

 The document defines the following terms:

-Digital Twin:
-: Virtual instance of a physical system (twin) that is continually updated with the latter's performance, maintenance and health status data throughout the physical system's life cycle (as defined in  {{Section 2.2 of ?I-D.irtf-nmrg-network-digital-twin-arch}}

 Topology:
-: Network topology defines how physical or logical nodes, links and interfaces are related and arranges.
+: Network topology defines how physical or logical nodes, links and interfaces are related and arranged.
 Service topology defines how service components (e.g., VPN instances, customer interfaces, and customer links) between customer sites are interrelated and arranged.
 There are at least 8 types of topologies: point to